-A Canadian real estate tech company has rolled out an innovative guaranteed offer service that it says will allow its clients to confidently and seamlessly purchase and move into a new home before they even list their old one.
+A Canadian real estate tech company has rolled out an innovative buy before you sell service that it says will allow its clients to confidently and seamlessly purchase and move into a new home before they even list their old one.

 Pitched as a “home upgrade,” Properly launched the new service for Toronto homeowners on Tuesday, along with a partnership with CIBC, that sees the bank offer mortgage advice and financing options to the tech company’s clients.

 Founded in Calgary in 2018 and headquartered in Toronto, Properly initially focused on supporting home sellers with an instant buying model.
 Clients sold their homes directly to the company at a fair market price instead of listing on the open market.

 Sign up now for news alerts on the Canadian housing market